 - A hysterectomy removes the entire uterus and is often the last resort

 The recovery process will simply depend on the type of treatment performed to lessen or completely stop the abnormal uterine bleeding.
 Hormonal treatments and anti-inflammatory treatments will often only require an adjustment period as the patient gets used to taking their prescribed medications.
-When any type of surgical procedures are necessary to control or stop the abnormal bleeding, it is essential for the patient to follow their gynecologist's instructions exactly if they expect to have a full and successful recovery.
+When any type of surgical procedures is necessary to control or stop the abnormal bleeding, it is essential for the patient to follow their gynecologist’s instructions exactly if they expect to have a full and successful recovery.

 If you are currently experiencing abnormal uterine bleeding, then it is recommended that you keep track of your menstrual cycle, as well as take notes regarding any bleeding outside of your menstrual cycle, starting today.
 This information will be extremely beneficial to a gynecologist, as it allows them to understand your particular situation.
 You will need to make an appointment for a full evaluation, which may include performing one or more of the above tests, as this allows for an accurate diagnosis.